 - Violate, sexually abuse or inflict bodily injury on the individual.

-Additionally, an individual can be charged with aggravated kidnapping if they intentionally or knowingly abduct another person and use or exhibit a deadly weapon during the commission of the kidnapping offense.
+Additionally, an individual can be charged with aggravated kidnapping if they intentionally or knowingly abduct another person and use or exhibit a deadly weapon while committing the offense.

 An intentional or knowing state of mind or mental state is a required element to an aggravated kidnapping offense.
 This means the defendant’s actions must have been intentional or knowing.
 As stated in the Texas Penal Code, these mental states are defined as follows: